projectacrn/acrn-hypervisor/doc/tutorials/agl-vms.rst

    <https://clearlinux.org/documentation/clear-linux/get-started/bare-metal-install>`_
    as a starting point for installing Clear Linux OS onto your platform.
-   Follow the recommended options for choosing an Automatic installation type, and using the platform’s storage as the target device for installation (overwriting the existing data and creating three partitions on the platform’s storage drive).
+   Follow the recommended options for choosing an Automatic installation type, and using the platform's storage as the target device for installation (overwriting the existing data and creating three partitions on the platform's storage drive).

 #.
 After installation is complete, boot into Clear Linux OS, login as
    root, and set a password.